catalyst-business-automations/.github/profile/README.md

 ## 🏢 About CBA

-**Cordoba Business Automations (CBA)** is a cutting-edge technology startup based in **Córdoba, Argentina**, dedicated to revolutionizing how modern enterprises operate.
+**Catalyst Business Automations (CBA)** is a cutting-edge technology startup based in **Córdoba, Argentina**, dedicated to revolutionizing how modern enterprises operate.
 We are building the future of business automation with innovative technology solutions that streamline operations, boost efficiency, and drive sustainable growth.

 ### 🎯 Our Mission